TriPed-Robot/trip_kinematics/paper.md

 Using numerical approaches instead leads to complicated constrained optimization problems. ​

 It has been shown by ​@​kumar​ that most robotics frameworks are not equipped to solve these problems for parallel robots let alone hybrid robots.
-​TriP is a python package designed to close this gap using a modular modeling framework akin to the one described by ​@​survey​ .
+​TriP is a python package designed to close this gap using a modular modeling framework akin to the one described by ​@survey​ .
 ​It allows the modeling of arbitrary kinematic topologies and is capable of calculating forward and inverse kinematics.

 The calculations are performed using a symbolic framework.